tecmage/autiobooks/README.md

 It will only produce the `.m4b` file if you have `ffmpeg` installed on your machine.

 ## Author
 by David Nesbitt, distributed under MIT license.
-Check out the excellent project [https://github.com/sanatic/audiblez](Audiblez) if you'd prefer a command-line interface.
-This project uses some code from the project but will diverge.
+Check out the excellent project [audiblez](https://github.com/santinic/audiblez) if you'd prefer a command-line interface.
+This project uses some code from the project but has diverged.